 Warm air carries more moisture than cold air.
 This is a problem for traditional insulation.
 When warm air cools down, the moisture from the air is left behind.
 It is then absorbed by the insulation causing the insulation to become compressed.
 This happens more so in winter when there is a greater difference between inside and outside temperature.
 Once this happens, the insulation’s ability to perform drops dramatically.
 In extreme cases, the insulation must be removed.

 This can also be a problem if using single layered products.
 If warm and cold air spaces are separated by a single-layered product or a radiant barrier without a core, there is a greater risk of condensation forming within the insulation system.
 Standard breather membranes don’t have this problem because they don’t contain any metalized particles.
 Care should be taken to ensure this risk is dealt with through other methods of environmental control.

-Our closed cell foam core provides a thermal break between the warm and cold surfaces, dramatically reducing the risk of interstitial condensation.
+A closed cell foam core such as ours provides a thermal break between the warm and cold surfaces, dramatically reducing the risk of interstitial condensation.
 Condensation will not form within the core and can’t travel through the product.
 The unique Low-E design allows it to self-seal around any nails or screws that puncture it during installation.
 Moisture problems are virtually eliminated.